awesomephant/united-generations-website/news/restore-x-nine-elms-advent-trail.md

   image: /assets/uploads/restore.jpg
   alt: Restore hand painted glass window installation
-introduction: Restore, a site-specific window artwork opens at the Mason’s Arms Pub, part of the Nine Elms and Battersea Advent Trail 2020 and sponsored by the Nine Elms Arts Ministry.
+introduction: Restore, a site-specific window artwork opens at the Mason’s Arms Pub in London, part of the Nine Elms and Battersea Advent Trail 2020 and sponsored by the Nine Elms Arts Ministry.
 ---
 In this moment of darkness, the light comes from the values we can restore.
 Restore relationships, traditions, cultures, and ecosystems.
 The sense of belonging to a family, to a group of friends and the community is essential to look at a radiant future.
 As artists, citizens and human being, we need to celebrate the simple and essentials elements of life.